pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

 1. We set pin 4 to operate as a button with `button = Button(4)`.
 1. We set a variable `start` to hold the  position that the player started in using `mc.player.getTilePos()`.
 1. in the loop we check if the button has been pressed using `button.is_pressed`.
 If it is then we turn on the LED but also post a message to the game to indicate teleport has started using `mc.postToChat("Teleport activated")`.
 We then teleport the player back to their starting position using `mc.player.setPos` and turn off the LED.

+### Challenge:

+1. What happens when you run the code and press the button?
+1. Change the code to turn the light on and off with the `led.toggle()`.
+Is it any better than the previous code?
+Think about whether any lines of code were reduce or whether it makes the code more understandable?
+1. `Advanced:` Can you add any other cool effects when the button is pressed.
+How about changing the type of blocks that surround the player so it appears like a transporter beam?
+1. `Advanced:` Can you make the player jump instead of teleporting?

 <div class="page-break" />